bola-de-gude-12/docs/Continia Expense Management/Business functionality/Approvals/Rejecting documents.md

 ---
-title: Expense Management Rejecting Documents
+title: Rejecting documents
-date: 16-03-2021
+date: 27-08-2021
 description:
 id: EM-4
 lang: en
 ---
-# Rejecting Documents
+# Rejecting documents

 When you reject a document, it will get the status **Open** or **Pending Expense User** depending on the setup **Automatically send for approval** in Expense Management Setup.